hydpy-dev/hydpy/hydpy/docs/index.rst

 documentation is actually up-to-date.

-See for example the documentation of the (very simple) method :func:`~hydpy.models.lland.lland_model.calc_nkor_v1`.
-The text describes what the method does and what input data it requires.
+See for example the documentation of the (very simple) method
+|lland_model.calc_nkor_v1|.
+The text describes what the method does
+and what input data it requires.
 It is comprehensive but, as in common documentations, technical reports and scientific articles, could be outdated or be wrong in other ways.
 This is not the case for the example calculation shown in the green box.
-This example is actual `Python`_ code that shows how method :func:`~hydpy.models.lland.lland_model.calc_nkor_v1` can be used and how different input values (for variables :class:`~hydpy.models.lland.lland_inputs.Nied` and :class:`~hydpy.models.lland.lland_control.KG`) result in different output values (for variable :class:`~hydpy.models.lland.lland_fluxes.NKor`).
+This example is actual `Python`_ code that shows how method |lland_model.calc_nkor_v1| can be used and how different input values (for variables |lland_inputs.Nied|
+and |lland_control.KG|) result in different output values (for variable
-Each time a new :ref:`HydPy` version is pushed into the `GitHub repository`_, automatic test routines on `Travis CI`_ are trigged.
-The new :ref:`HydPy` version is rejected, if the actual :func:`~hydpy.models.lland.lland_model.calc_nkor_v1` method does not result in the exact same output values as given in the last line of the example.
+|lland_fluxes.NKor|).
+Each time a new :ref:`HydPy` version is pushed
+into the `GitHub repository`_, automatic test routines on `Travis CI`_ are trigged.
+The new :ref:`HydPy` version is rejected, if the actual |lland_model.calc_nkor_v1| method does not result in the exact same output values as given in the last line of the example.

 Such basic "unit tests" should provide a good basis for discussing the proper implementation of certain hydrological processes.
 But they are no proof a complete model is actually working well.
 Therefore :ref:`HydPy` also offers some "integration test" functionalities.

 Each integration test should demonstrate how a certain model could be set up meaningfully.
 Ideally, the model configuration should be varied to show different aspects of its functionality.
-See e.g. `example 13`_ of the documentation on model :mod:`~hydpy.models.dam_v001`, which discusses the implemented flood retention routine.
-Here, example calculations are performed for a period of 20 days, and for each day all input and output values, as well as all internal states (e.g. the :class:`~hydpy.models.dam.dam_states.WaterVolume`), are tabulated.
+See e.g. `example 13`_ of the documentation on model |dam_v001|, which discusses the implemented flood retention routine.
+Here, example calculations are performed for a period of 20 days, and for each day all input and output values, as well as all internal states (e.g. the |dam_states.WaterVolume|), are tabulated.
 Again, `Travis CI`_ checks that all of these values are exactly recalculated by each new :ref:`HydPy` version.
 Additionally, the tabulated values are shown in a `Bokeh`_ plot, which is also updated for each new :ref:`HydPy` version automatically.
 You can click on the variables and zoom into some details you are actually interested in.

-If there were some methodical or technical flaws in the retention routine of :mod:`~hydpy.models.dam_v001`, you would have good chances to find them when reading the documentation critically.
+If there were some methodical or technical flaws in the retention routine of |dam_v001|, you would have good chances to find them when reading the documentation critically.
 You could tell us about your finding via a `GitHub issue`_, allowing us or others to read (and at best solve) the problem.
 Or you could try to solve it on your own and offer your solution as a `Pull Request`_.
 You could also add a new test to the documentation files to prove that something goes wrong and offer it via a `Pull Request`_, which would enable `Travis CI`_ to reject future :ref:`HydPy` versions that still contain this flaw.

 We hope to have made clear that the design of :ref:`HydPy` focusses on open collaboration in order to improve existing and to develop